Two Decades of Probate Law Experience

 Common DC Probate Administration Questions

 I’ve been appointed Personal Representative of a probate estate.
 Can you help?

 Yes.
 Serving as a Personal Representative can be a very stressful and time-consuming task, and we routinely assist clients through the probate process.
 There are a number of deadlines to meet, documents that must be filed, and decisions to be made.
-Errors, mistakes and oversights can delay the probate process and complicated final disposition of a probate estate.
-Worse still they can lead to unnecessary litigation.
+Errors, mistakes, and oversights can delay the probate process and complicated final disposition of a probate estate.
+Worse still is that they can lead to unnecessary litigation.
 We recommend that you contact us when you’re called upon to fulfill this role.